 1. Ensure your list of needs is framed, targeted and clear

 Most educational facilities assessments are highly detailed inventory lists, broken down at the component level.
-While this level of detail is valuable for the individuals who will ultimately fix the problems, it does not facilitate decision making or securing the necessary capital.
+While this level of detail is valuable for the individuals who will ultimately fix the problems, it does not effectively facilitate decision making or securing the necessary capital.

 As you begin your facility assessment, make sure you have the end goal in mind.
 Are you looking to improve the entire campus, or a part of your facilities portfolio?
 What will you do with this information?
 To whom will you present it?